Colorado: Front Range

-Roughly 70% of Colorado's population resides along the eastern edge of the Rocky Mountains in the Front Range Urban Corridor between Cheyenne, Wyoming, and Pueblo, Colorado.
+About 84% of Colorado's population resides along the eastern edge of the Rocky Mountains in the Front Range Urban Corridor between Cheyenne, Wyoming, and Pueblo, Colorado.
 This region is partially protected from prevailing storms that blow in from the Pacific Ocean region by the high Rockies in the middle of Colorado.
 The "Front Range" includes Denver, Boulder, Fort Collins, Loveland, Castle Rock, Colorado Springs, Pueblo, Greeley, and other townships and municipalities in between.
 On the other side of the Rockies, the significant population centers in western Colorado (which is known as "The Western Slope") are the cities of Grand Junction, Durango, and Montrose.

 Mountains

 Mount Elbert at 4401.2 m is the highest summit of the Rocky Mountains and Colorado.

 To the west of the Great Plains of Colorado rises the eastern slope of the Rocky Mountains.
 Notable peaks of the Rocky Mountains include Longs Peak, Mount Blue Sky, Pikes Peak, and the Spanish Peaks near Walsenburg, in southern Colorado.
 This area drains to the east and the southeast, ultimately either via the Mississippi River or the Rio Grande into the Gulf of Mexico.

 The Rocky Mountains within Colorado contain 53 true peaks and 58 named peaks that are 14000 ft or higher in elevation above sea level, known as fourteeners.
 These mountains are largely covered with trees such as conifers and aspens up to the tree line, at an elevation of about 12000 ft in southern Colorado to about 10500 ft in northern Colorado.
 Above this tree line, only alpine vegetation grows.

 Much of the alpine snow melts by mid-August except for a few snow-capped peaks and a few small glaciers.
 The Colorado Mineral Belt, stretching from the San Juan Mountains in the southwest to Boulder and Central City on the front range, contains most of the historic gold- and silver-mining districts of Colorado.
 The 30 highest major summits of the Rocky Mountains of North America are all within the state.

 The summit of Mount Elbert at 4400.58 m elevation in Lake County is the highest point in Colorado and the Rocky Mountains of North America.
 Colorado is the only U.S. state that lies entirely above 1,000 meters elevation.
 The point where the Arikaree River flows out of Yuma County, Colorado, and into Cheyenne County, Kansas, is the lowest in Colorado at 1011 m elevation.
 This point, which is the highest low elevation point of any state, is higher than the high elevation points of 18 states and the District of Columbia.